jakebesworth/SDL2-Game/README.md

-# SDL2 Game - in Development
+# Naquadah Asteroids - 1.0

 ## About

-A simple, lightweight, multi-platform, GNU C, Make, and SDL2 desktop game
+* A simple, lightweight, multi-platform, GNU C, Make, and SDL2 desktop game

-## What is done so far?

-The foundation, wrapper functions and basic game structure is done

-## What needs to be done?

-Actual gameplay, music, sprites, more SDL2 wrapper functions
-- Resolution changes via a menu -> .config file
-- Compile on other systems
-- Add 64x64 text remove others, add percentage to object creation via the rectangle
+* [Naquadah Asteroids](http://stargate.wikia.com/wiki/Naquadah_asteroid) is a simple 2d space ship game where the goal is to destroy as many asteroids as possible

 ## Installing and Running the game